mitschlagel/javascriptPractice/README.md

-# exercises from Eloquent JavaScript by Marijn Haverbeke
+# exercises from Eloquent JavaScript by Marijn Haverbeke and jshero.net